JAlcocerT/JAlcocerT/content/blog/dev-rpi-ansible.md

 If that resonates with you, keep reading - I will show you how to **leverage Ansible**.

-[Ansible is an automation tool](https://jalcocert.github.io/Linux/docs/linux__cloud.md/ansible/) that Pros are using all around and it can Spin up with one liners your IoT Projects with the RPi.
+[Ansible is an automation tool](https://jalcocert.github.io/Linux/docs/linux__cloud.md/ansible/) that PROS are using all around and it can Spin up with one liners your IoT Projects with the RPi.

 {{< cards cols="1" >}}
   {{< card link="https://jalcocert.github.io/Linux/docs/linux__cloud/ansible/" title="Linux Ansible 101 ↗" icon="book-open" >}}